 Frank Calderoni has served as a member of our board of directors since February 2016.
-Since January 2017, Mr. Calderoni has served as President, Chief Executive Officer and a director of Anaplan, Inc., a planning and performance management platform.
+Since January 2017, Mr. Calderoni has served as Chairman and Chief Executive Officer and a director of Anaplan, Inc., a planning and performance management platform.
 From June 2015 to January 2017, Mr. Calderoni served as Executive Vice President, Operations and Chief Financial Officer of Red Hat, Inc., a software company.
 From May 2004 to January 2015, Mr. Calderoni served in various positions at Cisco Systems, Inc., a multinational technology company, including as Executive Vice President and Chief Financial Officer.
-Mr. Calderoni currently serves on the board of directors of Adobe Systems Incorporated, a global software company, and has previously served on the board of directors of Nimble Storage, Inc., a data storage company.
+Mr. Calderoni currently serves on the boards of Adobe Systems Incorporated, a global software company, and Anaplan, Inc., a web-based enterprise platform for business planning and previously served on the board of directors of Nimble Storage, Inc., a data storage company.
 Mr. Calderoni holds a B.S. in Accounting and Finance from Fordham University and an M.B.A. from Pace University.
 Mr. Calderoni was selected to serve on our board of directors because of his extensive financial and accounting expertise from his current and prior experience as Chief Financial Officer of various public companies, a deep understanding of financial reporting rules and regulations as well as his extensive experience in the technology industry.